 3. Recheck the engine oil level.
-Make sure the oil level is not above the MAX or FULL mark on the engine oil level indicator (dipstick).
+Make sure the oil level is not above the MAX or FULL mark on the engine oil level dipstick.

-4. Install the indicator and ensure it is fully seated.
+4. Install the dipstick and ensure it is fully seated.

 5. Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn until it is seated.